golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 The onboarding process is a convenient and effortless way of providing your Ray on Golem node with funds allowing it to run on mainnet.

-Initially, your Ray on Golem node generates and later manages its own Ethereum wallet that is uses to perform transactions.
+Initially, your Golem node generates and later manages its own Ethereum wallet that is uses to perform transactions.
 This wallet starts empty and Ray on Golem is able to transparently obtain testnet tokens when you run it on testnet.

 To fill it with mainnet funds, the onboarding portal guides you through the creation of a separate, web-browser wallet, getting GLM and MATIC tokens there, and finally transferring them to the wallet used by Ray on Golem.